The Basilicas of Krakow !!

 I came here by chance and felled very nice in the city of Krakow in Poland.
 It has given me many nice memories and friends since 2017.
 As in any city I visit, walking is a must and I did walk sometimes not even remembering where lol!
 After passing by the main areas for tourists I saw several nice monuments with a lot history in Krakow.
 I like to give them credit on a single post in my blog, just for the memories.
 The pictures are old the text is new; hope you enjoy it as I.

 What better way to tell a country than by its religious monuments and Krakow Poland has them deep in their roots.
-Let me give my brief contribution to them.
+Let me give my brief contribution to the Basilicas of Krakow.

 The St. Stanislas and Wenceslas Cathedral Basilica of Krakow on the Wawel Hill is a must so I start with this one.
 The first cathedral on the Wawel Hill was created after the year 1000 during the reign of King Bolesław Chrobry in relation with the creation of the bishopric at the Gniezno Congress.
 It was a three-apse basilica dedicated to Saint Wenceslaus.
 At the end of the 11C, at the initiative of prince Władysław Herman, it was rebuilt.
 Most or even a whole of the pre-Romanesque edifice was demolished and obtained material was used to build a new St. Wenceslaus church, so-called Herman’s cathedral.
 The Consecration took place in 1142.
 The building was in the form of a three-aisle basilica with two choirs, two towers and two crypts.
 In the 13C, the Chapel of St. Nicholas was added to it ,and the Chapels of St. Peter and Paul as well.
 Herman’s cathedral burnt in 1305.
 To this day, the crypt of St. Leonard, the lower part of the Tower of Silver Bells, and the lowest part of the clock tower have survived.